-‘One Piece’ Episode 899 Spoilers, Preview: Zoro Demonstrates Incredible Power Against Hawkins’ Giant Straw Man
+‘One Piece’ Episode 899 Spoilers: Zoro Demonstrates Incredible Power Against Hawkins’s Giant Straw Man

 — ONE PIECE.com(ワンピース) (@OPcom_info) August 20, 2019

-In the preview for One Piece Episode 899, Luffy and Zoro are being chased by the giant straw man created by Hawkins’ devil fruit power while riding Komachiyo.
-Luffy is protecting Otama while Zoro is dealing with the giant straw man.
-The giant straw man is incredibly powerful.
-It is using a giant club as a weapon and has the ability to spit nails.
+In the preview for One Piece Episode 899, Luffy and Zoro were being chased by the giant straw man created by Hawkins’s devil fruit power while riding Komachiyo.
+Luffy protected Otama while Zoro dealt with the giant straw man.
+The giant straw man was incredibly powerful and used a giant club as a weapon.

 After witnessing his opponent’s power, Zoro decided to take the fight more seriously.
-One Piece Episode 899 preview showed Zoro attacking the giant straw man with his famous sword Shusui.
+One Piece Episode 899 preview showed Zoro attacking the giant straw man with his famous sword, Shusui.
 While fighting the giant straw man, Zoro gained more muscles and his eyes signaled a tremendous improvement with his Observation Haki.
 This is expected to give Zoro a great advantage in terms of offense and defense.

-Having bigger arm muscles will enable Zoro to unleash more powerful slash which could be enough to take down Hawkins’ giant straw man, while a stronger Observation Hawki will allow him to easily dodge the enemy’s attacks.
+Having bigger arm muscles will enable Zoro to unleash more powerful slash, which could be enough to take down Hawkins’s giant straw man, while a stronger Observation Haki will allow him to easily dodge the enemy’s attacks.
 One Piece Episode 899 will likely feature the conclusion of the battle between Zoro and the giant straw man.
 Once the giant straw man is defeated, Hawkins could use his cards once again to know if they should continue chasing the Straw Hat Pirates or not.